-In Texas, in the city of San Antonio, half of its population was ill, yet most recovered.
-These people felt extremely ill, only seeing death before them, but within ten days all seemed well, and the disease seemed to blow away from the City of San Antonio.
+In Texas, San Antonio, half of its population was ill, yet most recovered.
+These people felt extremely ill, only seeing death before them, but within ten days, all seemed well, and the disease seemed to blow away from the City of San Antonio.

 The Scientists working on the virus; Oswald Avery at Rockefeller Institute in NYC, William Park and Anna Williams at the NYC Department of Public Health, and Paul Lewis of Philadelphia.

-On January 1, 1918, Tammany Hall now was in control of New York City, similar to what we discussed happening in the City of Brotherly Love; Philadelphia.
-Before January 1st of that year the department of health was run by Herman Biggs, his career would end the first of the year, in 1918.
-Biggs, considered a pioneer in the field who built the department from the ground up.
-Herman Biggs would leave the department when Tammany Hall cleaned house and a new department head named, Royal Copeland took over; a favor.
-Copeland, a homeopathic, he never claimed to be a doctor.
-Copeland had his own ambitions, it did not concern public health, and all he wanted to do is climb the ladder regarding politics; so the people trusted this person with their life.
+On January 1, 1918, Tammany Hall was now in control of New York City, similar to what we discussed happening in the City of Brotherly Love, Philadelphia.
+Before January 1st of that year, the department of health was run by Herman Biggs, his career would end the first of the year, in 1918.
+Biggs considered a pioneer in the field who built the department from the ground up.
+Herman Biggs would leave the department when Tammany Hall cleaned house, and a new department head named Royal Copeland took over; a favor.
+Copeland, a homeopathic, never claimed to be a doctor.
+Copeland had his own ambitions, it did not concern public health, and all he wanted to do is climb the ladder regarding politics, so the people trusted this person with their life.

-Things changed rather quickly in the big city, Copeland had the opportunity to run for a United States Senate seat, and left the department of health.
-The big city looked toward Park who ran the cities lab for thirteen years; he was someone who remained clear from politics.
+Things changed rather quickly in the big city.
+Copeland had the opportunity to run for a United States Senate seat and left the department of health.
+The big city looked toward Park, who ran the cities lab for thirteen years; he remained clear from politics.

 On Sept.
 15, 1918, New York City would have its first death from influenza, a civilian.
-It reminded many at the department of the proceeding decade when Parks and others dealt with two polio epidemics, and knew something began to brew.
+It reminded many at the proceeding decade department when Parks and others dealt with two polio epidemics and knew something began to brew.

-They were correct as Parks and others, observed more people enter the hospitals in the big city and it came to a point when the Public Health Department practically closed the city but at the time, “Copeland” was still in charge, not yet in Washington, D.C., and he did nothing to separate the sick from the well.
-If you recall it was in Rockford Illinois when the Chief at the Military Camp refused to follow orders from Washington.
+They were correct as Parks and others observed more people enter the hospitals in the big city.
+It came to a point when the Public Health Department practically closed the city, but at the time, Dr. Royal S. Copeland was still in charge, not yet in Washington, D.C., and he did nothing to separate the sick from the well.
+If you recall, in Rockford, Illinois, when the Chief at the Military Camp refused to follow Washington’s orders.
 Now, in NYC, the people had a person with no education on being a doctor.

 Parks had an attitude that he was working for God.
 He donated his salary from the New York University to improve the lab where all of his work was taking place.
 Now he would be leaving again.
-Although leaving his home base he believed in light.
+Although leaving his home base, he believed in light.
 Parks thought the existing light was where he should concentrate, while other scientists were looking for a new light regarding the virus.
-As a Scientist

-he found himself working directly with the patients.
-With the existing light, or knowledge, Parks and Williams had made mass productions of inexpensive antitoxin for diphtheria, and since then Americans equaled with Europe when it came to science and medicine.
+As a Scientist, he found himself working directly with the patients.
+With the existing light or knowledge, Parks and Williams had made mass productions of inexpensive antitoxin for diphtheria.
+Since then, Americans equaled with Europe when it came to science and medicine.
 Parks was acknowledged at an international conference for his view concerning Tuberculosis.

 Anna Williams was totally a different person, especially as a scientist; she acted wild when outside of the lab.
-She drove her car at high speeds through heavy traffic, experimented riding with sky divers, and spent months learning how to take apart a car’s engine and put it back together again.
-At the age of forty-five she wrote, “I was told today that it was quite pathetic that I had no one particular friend.”
+She drove her car at high speeds through heavy traffic, experimented riding with skydivers, and spent months learning how to take apart a car’s engine and put it back together again.
+At the age of forty-five, she wrote, “I was told today that it was quite pathetic that I had no particular friend.”
 Anna kept a diary, which she did not keep a secret.
-One entry she wrote, “There are degrees to everything including friendship, and there is no sentimentality about my friendships with little sentiment!”
+In one entry, she wrote, “There are degrees to everything, including friendship, and there is no sentimentality about my friendships with a little sentiment!”

 Colleagues and other people believed Anna was jealous of those who lived a normal life, but she wrote, “I have had thrills.”
-She wrote in her diary what mattered more was the love of discovery, love of winning, and love of knowledge.”
+In her diary, she wrote what mattered more was the love of discovery, love of winning, and love of knowledge.”
 She wrote, “I love the power to do, to think new things.”

-Anna was fifty-five in 1918 and as you can tell her and Park, were different people, and in the lab they had been joined at the hip.
+Anna was fifty-five in 1918, and as you can tell, she and Park were different people, and in the lab, they had been joined at the hip.

 When Parks and Williams began swabbing throats and nasal passages at Camp Upton, they told the Chief, they would pack them up, bring the specimens to NYC and begin.

 Parks lab was a war zone, every scrap of evidence was inside the lab, but he still believed his lab could do better.
-In addition, he believed he would find a pathogen, vaccine, serum, and prepare a huge volume of the serum – he wanted to use this serum on a select number of people, as experiments.
+Besides, he believed he would find a pathogen, vaccine, serum, and prepare a huge volume of the serum – he wanted to use this serum on a select number of people as experiments.
 He knew some people would become deathly ill.
-Parks managed to do this, monitored the people and all the phases of the work; he believed his way was right.
+Parks managed to do this and monitored the people and all the work phases; he believed his way was right.

 The two Scientists gathered samples taken by technicians in various hospitals; it too had a name, “Delivering death.”
 As samples arrived, everything mattered within the lab, from sterilized test tubes, flasks, and numbering about two-hundred and fifty thousand tubes.
-The scientific approach could be dozens of ways to grow bacteria, although the pathogen deemed time consuming; Parks and Williams had no time.
+The scientific approach could be dozens of ways to grow bacteria, although the pathogen was deemed time-consuming; Parks and Williams had no time.

 The first report released read, “No results except obtained two fatal cases; one from Brooklyn and the other from Boston.
 In both cases, the lungs showed pneumonia beginning and abundant streptococci.
 No influenza bacilli in wither lungs.”

-Bacillus influenza, difficult to fine because it is so small it took cultures and blood specimens to grow, and it would grow only on the surface since it was dependent of oxygen.
+Bacillus influenza, difficult to find because it is so small it took cultures and blood specimens to grow, and it would grow only on the surface since it was dependent on oxygen.

 Parks asked Williams to find the small bacillus while others in the lab worked on finding a new organism; Parks would not give up the fight.

 Once Williams quickly perfected her own technique, she found bacillus influenza in eighty percent of the samples.
-One week later Parks wired Pearce, “Bacillus influenza seemed to be starting point of disease,” and added, “of course the possibility of some unknown virus may be the starting point.”
+One week later, Parks wired Pearce, “Bacillus influenza seemed to be the starting point of the disease,” and added, “of course, the possibility of some unknown virus may be the starting point.”

-During these early days of disease, and experimenting with new vaccines, most would be shipped up north from New York City, to be injected in horses which at the time were kept on a 175 acre farm.
+During these early days of the disease, and experimenting with new vaccines, most would be shipped up north from New York City, to be injected in horses which at the time were kept on a 175-acre farm.